 Everybody loves a discount!
 That’s why we see discounts & promotions as the top purchasing condition to have in the shopping journey, followed closely by free delivery.
 UGC and star ratings increase consumers’ trust in the product and website, making them a sure bet to include.

 UGC is a tool for eCommerce brands that helps overcome the challenges that come up when selling cosmetics online by making purchase decisions easier and breaking down barriers for consumers.

 Customer photos and photos of the product being used in real-life situations are the most valued, with 68% of consumers searching for them on social media before making a purchase.

-Recommendations based on the insights we obtained from the study
+Recommendations based on the beauty industry trends insights obtained

-– Develop your online strategy around the cosmetics sales cycle.
-Consumers tend to buy cosmetics monthly rather than daily or weekly, so make sure you establish a series of touchpoints to hold their attention until the next month comes around.
+- Develop your online strategy around the cosmetics sales cycle.
+Consumers tend to buy beauty products monthly rather than daily or weekly, so make sure you establish a series of touchpoints to hold their attention until the next month comes around.